smeehan12/standalone-recast-tutorial/_episodes/05-workflow-intro.md

 > {: .source}
 >
 > #### Part 2
 > While we're at it, we'll also need to make the binning a bit coarser for when we output the histogram to the `pyhf` fitting step, since the `pyhf` fitter takes a lot longer to run with many bins without necessarily much/any gain in sensitivity.
 So let's do that now.
-Update your AnalysisPayload.cxx so that it produces the `h_mjj_raw` and `h_mjj_kin` histograms with 20 rather than 100 bins.
+Update your AnalysisPayload.cxx so that it produces the `h_mjj_*` histograms with 20 rather than 100 bins.
 >
 > > ## Solution
 > > #### Part 1